ubeda/DIRACDocs/source/AdministratorGuide/Configuration/ConfigurationReference/Systems/WorkloadManagement/Services/JobStateUpdate/index.rst

-Systems / WorkloadManagement / <SETUP> / Service / JobStateUpdate - Sub-subsection
+Systems / WorkloadManagement / <INSTANCE> / Service / JobStateUpdate - Sub-subsection
 ==================================================================================

 JobStateUpdateHandler is the implementation of the Job State updating service in the DISET framework